Dolibarr/dolibarr-docker/README.md

  - [Running Dolibarr with secrets](./examples/with-secrets/dolibarr-with-secrets.md)

-## Upgrading version and migrating DB
+## Upgrading Dolibarr version and migrating DB

+Warning: Only data stored into persistent directories will not be lost after an upgrade of containers.

+Remove the `install.lock` file.
 The `install.lock` file is located inside the container volume `/var/www/documents`.
+`sudo docker exec nameofwebcontainer bash -c "rm -f /var/www/documents/install.lock"` of
+`sudo docker exec -it nameofwebcontainer bash`
+`rm -f /var/www/documents/install.lock; exit`

+Then start an updated version container.
+`sudo docker-compose pull`
+`sudo docker-compose up -d`
+`sudo docker-compose logs`

-Remove the `install.lock` file and start an updated version container.
-Ensure that env `DOLI_INSTALL_AUTO` is set to `1`.
-It will migrate Database to the new version.
+Ensure that env `DOLI_INSTALL_AUTO` is set to `1` so it will migrate Database to the new version.
 You can still use the standard way to upgrade through web interface.

 ## Early support for PostgreSQL

 Setting `DOLI_DB_TYPE` to `pgsql` enable Dolibarr to run with a PostgreSQL database.
 When set to use `pgsql`, Dolibarr must be installed manually on it's first execution:
  - Browse to `http://0.0.0.0/install`;